Flat

 # 1. First, import flat files to database (registers media)

-php bin/console pw:flat:import
+php bin/console pw:flat:sync --mode=import

 # 2. Then generate image cache (responsive variants + WebP)